 The PEN/Malamud Award for Excellence in the Short Story was established by Bernard Malamud’s family to honor excellence in the art of short fiction.
-The basis of the award fund was a gift from the Malamud family.
-The fund continues to grow through the generosity of friends, supporters, and Reading Series subscribers.
-The readings and the fund are administered by the PEN/Faulkner Foundation.
-A panel of PEN/Faulkner directors forms the selection committee for the awards.
+The basis of the award fund was a generous gift from the Malamud family.
+The fund continues to grow through the generosity of the PEN/Faulkner Foundation’s friends and supporters.